Stratio/crossdata/doc/src/site/sphinx/connectors/cassandra_connector.rst

 Where:
 - keyspace (Optional): The Cassandra keyspace to import; when omitted, Crossdata will import all keyspaces in the cluster.
-- table (Optional): The Cassandra Table name to import, when omitted, Crossdata will import all tables in the Keyspace or Keyspaces.
+- table (Optional): The Cassandra Table name to import, *keyspace* is required when use this options.
+When omitted, Crossdata will import all tables in the Keyspace or Keyspaces.